markus-li/pyjuice/README.md

 ## Install

-First download and install Python 2.7.
+First download and install Python 2.7 and pip.
 On Ubuntu this is as easy as:

 ```bash
 $ sudo apt-get update && sudo apt-get install python2.7 python-pip python2.7-dev
 ```

-For other platforms use your packet manager (if any) or download from an installer from http://www.python.org/getit/.
+For other platforms use your packet manager (if any) or download an installer from http://www.python.org/getit/.

 ```bash
 # Fetch the source